The first Thanksgiving was a harvest celebration held by the pilgrims of Plymouth colony in the 17th century.

 Resolved & Peregrine White

-Neither Bradford or Winslow’s writing reveal what was actually served at the first Thanksgiving, besides fowl and deer, but guesses can be made based on the types of food they often wrote about such as mussels, lobsters, grapes, plums, corn and herbs.
+Neither Bradford or Winslow’s writing reveal what was actually served at the first Thanksgiving meal, besides fowl and deer, but guesses can be made based on the types of food they often wrote about such as mussels, lobsters, grapes, plums, corn and herbs.

 When this editor, Sarah Josepha Hale, read Winslow’s writings, she decided to bring this historic celebration back to life.
 Up until then, Thanksgiving was only a regional New England holiday and wasn’t celebrated across the country like it is today.
 Hale began publishing recipes and articles about the feast.